SAP/ui5-webcomponents/docs/5-development/08-templates.md

 All children assigned to a certain `slot`, are rendered by the browser next to each other in the exact order in which they were passed to the component.
 Sometimes, however, each child must be placed separately in the shadow root, potentially wrapped in other HTML elements, to satisfy the UX design of the component.

-The `individualSlots` slot metadata configuration setting (see [Understanding UI5 Web Components Metadata](./03-understanding-components-metadata.md)) allows you to have a separate physical slot for each child belonging to a certain slot.
+The `individualSlots` slot metadata configuration setting (see the [Slot](./04-slots.md) section) allows you to have a separate physical slot for each child belonging to a certain slot.

 However, setting `individualSlots: true` in the metadata configuration only creates an `_individualSlot` property on each element belonging to the slot, but does not create any slots automatically.
 The individual slots must be explicitly rendered by the developer in the `.hbs` template.